VinceRanches/NCSR-DL/README.md

 # Deep Learning Project Sound classification

-# Project README

-## Project Overview

-This project aims to process and analyze audio data using various machine learning models.
-The project includes multiple Jupyter notebooks that guide you through the steps necessary to train and evaluate these models.

-## Getting Started

 ### Prerequisites

 To run this project, you need to have Anaconda installed.
 You can download and install Anaconda from [here](https://www.anaconda.com/products/distribution).